coderaman07/100-Days-of-Code/Readme.md

 From Today I started to attend a Blog Writing Online assessment program in which I will be taught how to write perfect blogs depending upon the topics from deciding the Blog topics to publishing it online.

+## Day 13

+Today I made a progress in my Blog writing.
+Today I learnt how to find a trendy topic for my Niche ( The specific area in which you want to write blog posts is called Niche ).
+You can have a research on your Niche by using tools like **alltop** and **Google Trends**.

 ## Contributing